-Mr Basso is an Attending Consultant Orthopedic Surgeon at BMI Hendon Hospital and The Highgate Hospital.
-He also holds the appointment as Associate Consultant at The Dunedin in Reading, where he predominantly sees Patients with Hand conditions.
+Attending Consultant Orthopaedic Surgeon at The Hendon Hospital and The Highgate Hospital.
+He predominantly sees Patients with Hand and Wrist conditions.
 He is former Consultant Orthopaedic Surgeon at the Whittington Hospital, where he dealt with both general and specialist Trauma.

 Graduated in 1986 in Italy.
 Soon after, he was appointed 1st year post- graduate resident in General Surgery at the Bronx- Lebanon Hospital of the Albert Einstein College of Medicine in New York, where he completed his surgical internship.
 He then moved to London, where in 1993, he completed his Basic Surgical Training, attaining the Fellowship of the Royal College of Surgeons (Edinburgh).
 In 1996, while he was doing basic science research on Ligaments biomechanics at Imperial College London, he was appointed Specialist Registrar on the South Thames Higher Surgical training Programme in Trauma & Orthopaedics, based at Guy’s and St. Thomas’ Hospitals, London.
 In 2003, he completed his specialist training, having passed the Specialist Board Examination in Trauma & Orthopaedics and was awarded the Certificate of Completion of Specialist Training in the same Specialty.
 During his surgical training, Mr Basso was awarded a Higher Academic Degree (Master of Surgery) by the University of London (year 2000) for his research on ligaments biomechanics at Imperial College.
 This work won prestigious prizes and was presented at the World Congress on Orthopaedic Sports Trauma 2000 in Brisbane.
 The work was finally published in the Journal of Bone and Joint Surgery, among others.